When and why was Cultural Leadership founded?

-Approximately 24 students are selected for our High School Leadership Program.
+Approximately 24 students are selected High School Leadership Program each year.

 What role do adults play in the High School Leadership program?

-In our High School Leadership Program, adults meet in parallel to about half of their students’ programs.
+In our High School Leadership Program, adults are invited to attend facilitated worships during monthly Sunday programs to learn similar as their students.
 This parallel curriculum is designed to help parents better support their children and guide them through the Cultural Leadership experience.
 While we strongly encourage parents to attend these programs, they are not mandatory.